Gospel: Genre and historical reliability

-Dale Allison emphasizes the weakness of human memory, referring to its 'many sins' and how it frequently misguides people.
+Dale Allison emphasizes the weakness of human memory, noting its 'many sins' and how it frequently misleads people.
 He expresses skepticism at other scholars' endeavors to identify authentic sayings of Jesus.
 Instead of isolating and authenticating individual pericopae, Allison advocates for a methodology focused on identifying patterns and finding what he calls 'recurrent attestation'.
 Allison argues that the general impressions left by the Gospels should be trusted, though he is more skeptical on the details; if they are broadly unreliable, then our sources almost certainly cannot have preserved any of the particulars.
-Opposing preceding approaches where the Gospels are historically questionable and must be rigorously sifted through by competent scholars for nuggets of information, Allison argues that the Gospels are generally accurate and often 'got Jesus right'.
+Opposing the preceding approaches, which treat the Gospels as historically questionable and require rigorous sifting by competent scholars for nuggets of information, Allison argues that the Gospels are generally accurate and often 'got Jesus right'.
 Dale Allison finds apocalypticism to be recurrently attested, among various other themes.
 Reviewing his work, Rafael Rodriguez largely agrees with Allison's methodology and conclusions while arguing that Allison's discussion on memory is too one-sided, noting that memory "is nevertheless sufficiently stable to authentically bring the past to bear on the present" and that people are beholden to memory's successes in everyday life.

-Craig Keener, drawing on the works of previous studies by Dunn, Alan Kirk, Kenneth Bailey, and Robert McIver, among many others, utilizes memory theory and oral tradition to argue that the Gospels are in many ways historically accurate.
-His work has been endorsed by Markus Bockmuehl, James Charlesworth, and David Aune, among others.
+Craig S. Keener, drawing on previous studies by Dunn, Alan Kirk, Kenneth E. Bailey, and Robert McIver, among many others, uses memory theory and oral tradition to argue that the Gospels are, in many ways, historically accurate.
+His work has been endorsed by Markus Bockmuehl, James H. Charlesworth, and David Aune, among others.